zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

 **7. Reverse!
 I need to create JSON out of relational data**

+Need to make a JSON document out of the relational table?
+Here you go!

 ```
 select json_object ( * ) jdoc
   from airportdelays;